polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network-with-substrate.md

 curl https://getsubstrate.io -sSf | bash -s -- --fast
 ```

 The repository includes a utility called `subkey` which we'll optionally use to generate and inspect keypairs.
 Let's compile it first.
-The `--force` option means that we'll install this version over any previously installed versions.
+The `--force` option means that we'll install this version by overriding the previously installed version.
 ```bash
 # Compile subkey
 cargo install --force --path subkey subkey